 Not too far from the centre of Valletta, St Joseph’s Church is a gorgeous Roman Catholic church to visit in the small harbour town of Msida.

 If you’re visiting in July, make sure to coincide it with the town’s feast of St. Joseph.
 It’s one of the best places in Malta to see during the feast.

 3.)
 Popeye Village, Malta

-I feel like no one under 15 will even know who Popeye is now… anyway, if you do and you like your spinach, this is the town to visit!
+I feel like no one under 15 will even know who Popeye is now!
+Anyway, if you do and you like your spinach, this one of the best places in Malta to see.

 Now, this sounds more strenuous than it actually is.
 Near Popeye Village is Għadira Natural Reserve (this is where the island of Malta actually narrows to about 500 metres in width and) where you can walk from one side of the island to the other, in literally 30 minutes.

 On a more serious note, if you want to go hiking, the Girgenti Walk is beautiful and takes in lots of historical sites.
 It really is one of the best places in Malta if you love a good ramble.